Discover the DO Difference

 Doctors of Osteopathic Medicine use a unique whole-person approach to help prevent illness and injury.

-DOs receive special training in the musculoskeletal system, your body’s interconnected system of nerves, muscles and bones.
-By combining this knowledge with the latest advances in medical technology, they offer patients the most comprehensive care available in medicine today.
+As part of their education, DOs receive special training in the musculoskeletal system, your body’s interconnected system of nerves, muscles and bones.
+By combining this knowledge with the latest advances in medical technology, they offer patients the most comprehensive care available today.